Unvares/unvares/README.md

 ## 👋 Hej!
 My name is Rick, I'm a full-stack developer and an AI enthusiast
 ## Where Are My Recent Projects?
-I know—my repo list is full of half-baked prototypes from my junior days (we’ve all been there, right?).
-But don’t let that fool you.
+If you're curious about my technical expertise, feel free to drop me a message.
+You can also check out my [LinkedIn](https://www.linkedin.com/in/rokmanis/).
+I’ve listed the companies I worked for, the technologies I used, and my key contributions there.

 Most of my side projects now evolve into research initiatives or startup ideas.
 Once they involve stakeholders, I have to keep them private.

-If you're curious about my technical expertise, feel free to drop me a message.
-You can also check out my [LinkedIn](https://www.linkedin.com/in/rokmanis/).
-I’ve listed the companies I worked for, the technologies I used, and my key contributions there :)

-## From a Small Town in Latvia to Researching Applied AI in Sweden
+## My Backstory: From a Small Town in Latvia to Researching Applied AI in Sweden
 💻 At age 6, I had to pick a class.
 "Geek it is," I thought, and immediately fell in love with tech.

 📚 By 15, I chose a subclass: computer science tutor.
 This opened the option for clan raids on computer illiteracy and community events aimed at promoting a passion for technology in kids.